CodyPhelps93/CodyPhelps93.github.io/index.md

 - Improved security and user-specific data handling.

 **Lessons Learned, Challenges, and Feedback** <br/><br/>
 I learned many different things while improving this applicaiton, such as brighter isn't always the best way to approach the colors of an application.
 Adding contrast can pull your attention to the areas of the applicaiton that you would like the user to notice.
 The orginal applicaiton's components being tightly wrapped into 1 main view made where the user had no navigation choice.
 The feedback that I recieved for this enhancement was that the background was to bright and my images that I used for the buttons were skewed.
-To fix this I redone the images to a different resolution that is shared by most phone, and I changed the theme of the application.
+To fix this I changed the images to a different resolution that is shared by most phone, and I changed the theme of the application.
 Now the theme is not as heavy on the eyes and is pleasant to look at.
 While enhanceing the UI I wanted some features that required knowing what user was logged in so I incorporated a sharedPreference.
 This allowed me to save the current user logged in and to display it on the main menu.
 This is for users that may have multiple people on one device such as a tablet.
 The sharedPreference also allowed me to add more security to my SQL queries as before it would show all the data from that particular column because at that time we did not know what user was logged in.
 Adding the shared preferense also reminded me to include input validation for SQL injection so I added a new security layer by including this.

 **Successfully demostrated outcomes:**
 - Employ strategies for building collaborative environments that enable diverse audiences to support organizational decision making in the field of computer science.